Edward17/mapnik-german-l10n/INSTALL.md

 To make this work you will need to install the required libraries:
 `libicu-dev, libkakasi2-dev, postgresql-server-dev-9.4`

+You will also need a backport of libutf8proc-dev to build this on debian stable.
+See https://wiki.debian.org/SimpleBackportCreation for instructions on how to build one.

+For newer Versions of Debian and Ubuntu >= 16.04 use the master branch.

 On other Distributions it should work to use `make/make install`.
 I would be happy if somebody would contribute a spec-file for rpm based